sebsamson/journaling_with_gtasks/README.md

 - To get started with using this tool, you can make a copy of this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/17E_Q152dVUw7MTGq_MCB-hyDpCzgmYTjjvaaBOIuG0c/edit?usp=sharing) for your own use.
 - You can [obtain your Open AI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) on the official Open AI website in your settings
-- You will need to use the [App Script](https://developers.google.com/apps-script/overview?hl=en) Editor on the Sheet under "Extension"
+- You will need to use the [App Script](https://developers.google.com/apps-script/overview?hl=en) Editor on the Sheet under "Extensions"

 ## Named Ranges